imotepe/springWebApp/demo/docs/api-examples.md

 ]
 ```

-Because no `X-User-Id` is sent, the caller is treated as a non-practitioner and sees the full event history for every appointment.
+Here the agent (`user-agent`) sees the full event history because they are not a practitioner.

 ## Customers